 – the biggest network of diagnostic testing facilities our country has ever seen.

-We have expanded our operations rapidly to analyse swab samples to determine whether COVID-19 is present.
+We have expanded our operations rapidly to analyse swab samples at scale to determine whether COVID-19 is present.
 Since being approached to provide this service we have repurposed existing laboratories and built new ones to provide the capacity required for such a significant undertaking.

 Initially an army of volunteer scientists tested swabs manually whilst helping us develop a wholly automated process.
 Now liquid handling robots and other kit and machinery fill our laboratories.

 As a result, we are now testing tens of thousands of samples each day.

 for updates and to hear from our volunteer scientists.

 You cannot be tested for COVID-19 at UK Biocentre